-The below is a small sampling of the research on goal setting, in chronological order.
+There is impressive science behind the theory of goal setting.
+This post is a sampling of the research on goal setting, in chronological order.

 Improving Job Performance Through Training in Goal Setting